Striped Rice Borer

 CRAMBINAE , CRAMBIDAE , PYRALOIDEA

-The Caterpillars are yellow, with five dim longitudinal lines.
-The Caterpillars grow to a length of about 2.5 cms.
+The Caterpillars are pale yellow, with five dim longitudinal lines.
+The caterpillars grow to a length of about 2.5 cms.

-They pupate in their burrow, in a stem of their food plant.
+They pupate in their borehole, in a stem of their food plant.

 The forewings of the adult moths vary incolour from white to pale brown, each with one or more dark spots.
 The hindwings are white.
 The moths have a wingspan of about 2.5 cms.
 The female moths are somewhat larger than the males.

-Eggs are pale yellow, and laid in masses of about 100.
+Eggs are pale yellow, and laid in overlapping rows of about 100.

-The species occurs throughout south-east Asia, including :
+The species occurs around the world, including :

 Control of the pest is being attempted using :